pingcap/tidb-dev-guide/src/understand-tidb/ddl.md

 The design behind TiDB's DDL implementation can be read in the [Online DDL design doc](https://github.com/pingcap/tidb/blob/master/docs/design/2018-10-08-online-DDL.md).

 TiDB is a distributed database which needs to have a consistent view of all schemas across the whole cluster.
-To achieve this in a more asyncronous way, the system uses internal states where each single stage transition is done so that the old/previous stage is compatible with the new/current state, allowing different TiDB Nodes having different versions of the schema definition.
-All TiDB servers in a cluster shares at most two schema versions/states at the same time, so before moving to the next state change, all currently available TiDB servers needs to be syncronised with the current state.
+To achieve this in a more asynchronous way, the system uses internal states where each single stage transition is done so that the old/previous stage is compatible with the new/current state, allowing different TiDB Nodes having different versions of the schema definition.
+All TiDB servers in a cluster shares at most two schema versions/states at the same time, so before moving to the next state change, all currently available TiDB servers needs to be synchronized with the current state.

 The states used are defined in [parser/model/model.go](https://github.com/pingcap/parser/blob/ac711116bdff3327dd0acd1a86bd65a796076ef2/model/model.go#L33):